StevenBlack/vocab/million-dollar-words.md

 ### hajj
 A pilgrimage to Mecca made at least once by pious Muslims.
 Can be used figuratively to refer to any pilgrimage.
 Many senior citizens make their annual hajj to Florida in the winter, for example.
-Pronounced HAH/.

 ### halcyon